Mount Kenya Treks and Climbing Routes

 Talk to a Specialist

-Choose a Safari Specialist in your time zone and start planning your tailor-made safari to Kenya.
+Get in touch today, and a dedicated Safari Specialist in your time zone will start crafting your personalised safari to Africa.

-Rick McIntyre
+Rick Mcintyre

 Hello, I’m Rick, based in Ontario, Canada, with over 15 years in the travel industry and a passport filled with stamps from over 70 countries.
 My heart was captured by Africa during my first visit to Kenya, and since then, I’ve journeyed back repeatedly, exploring the diverse landscapes and wildlife of Kenya, Tanzania, Rwanda, Zambia, Zimbabwe, Botswana, Namibia, and South Africa.
 Whether you’re dreaming of a “once in a lifetime” vacation or you’re a seasoned safari traveler, I’m here to assist in planning your perfect African adventure.